California has enacted landmark legislation establishing a funding system for the collection and recycling of certain electronic wastes.

 Key elements of the Electronic Waste Recycling Act of 2003 that affect product retailers include:

-- Requirements on manufacturers to notify retailers regarding scope of covered products.
+- Requirements on manufacturers to notify retailers regarding scope of covered electronic devices.

-- Requirements to remit collected fees to the State to fund the cost of collecting and recycling certain electronic wastes.
+- Requirements to remit collected fees to the State to fund the cost of collecting and recycling these covered electronic devices when they are discarded as wastes.

-Starting January 1, 2005, retailers collect the Electronic Waste Recycling Fee on covered electronic devices from consumers.
-Retailers remit these fees to the Board of Equalization (BOE).
-The latest information on the Electronic Waste Recycling Fee program, including the retailer registration form and fee remittance deadlines, are available at the BOE website.
+Retailers collect the Electronic Waste Recycling Fee on covered electronic devices from consumers.
+Retailers remit these fees to the California Department of Tax and Fee Administration (CDTFA).
+The latest information on the Electronic Waste Recycling Fee program, including the retailer registration form and fee remittance deadlines, are available at the CDTFA website.

-As CalRecycle works, in consultation with BOE, the Department of Toxic Substances Control (DTSC), and others, to administer this important legislation, more information will be available through this website.
+As CalRecycle works, in consultation with CDTFA, DTSC, and others, to administer this important legislation, more information will be available through this website.
 Note that any guidance provided by CalRecycle should not substitute for careful reading of the original statute or subsequent regulations.